In Zdeno Chara, the Capitals don’t just have a defenseman. They have another coach.

 Boston winger David Pastrnak, who entered the Bruins locker room at age 18, also found a guide in Chara, who showed him how to carry himself both on and off the ice.

-“He teach me how to be a pro, to be honest,” Pastrnak said.
+“He [taught] me how to be a pro, to be honest,” Pastrnak said.
 “Sounds like one of the simplest things.
 But at the same time, for a young player to become a real pro and act like a pro and behave, it’s not always easy.”

 Washington Capitals great Peter Bondra, who played with and against Chara throughout his NHL career, considers Chara a good friend.
 The two have houses next to each other in Slovakia and see each other on occasion.